-If you’re here, chances are you’re one of those curious bunches who want to know more about what this emerging trend really is, what’s its future and how you can best take advantage of it.
+If you’re here, chances are you’re one of those curious bunches who want to know more about what this emerging trend really is, what its future holds, and how you can best take advantage of it.
 Well, say no more as in this article, we’ll cover everything you’d ever need to know about mCommerce.

 Why Mobile Commerce